-- 36 credits in mathematics or related fields, of which at least 24 credits are mathematics courses at PG level; - Students obtained an MSc or MPhil degree from other institutions may be granted credit transfer of up to 18 credits, subject to departmental approval; - Completion and passing LANG 5010 Postgraduate English for Science Studies, which should be taken in the first year of study.
-The 1 credit earned from LANG 5010 cannot be counted towards the credit requirements; - All full-time students are required to take and pass MATH 6900 Mathematics Seminar in their first four regular terms of studies.
-Maximum number of credits to be earned from this course is 4: - Passing the qualifying examination: - Pure Mathematics ii) Applied Mathematics
+- 36 credits in mathematics or related fields, of which at least 24 credits are mathematics courses at postgraduate level: - Students obtained an MSc or MPhil degree from other institutions may be granted credit transfer of up to 18 credits, subject to departmental approval; - Completion of and passing MATH 6770 Professional Development in Science (Mathematics).
+Students are expected to complete the course in their first year of study.
+The maximum time allowed for course completion is two years for full-time students, or three years for part-time students.
+The 2 credits earned from MATH 6770 cannot be counted toward the credit requirements.
+HKUST MPhil (MATH) graduates who have taken and passed this course before may be exempted from this requirement, subject to prior approval from the Department Head and PG Coordinator; - · Completion of and passing LANG 5010 Postgraduate English for Science

+Last update: 1 September 2014

+Studies, which should be taken in the first year of study.
+The 1 credit earned from LANG 5010 cannot be counted toward the credit requirements; HKUST MPhil graduates may be considered for exemption from this requirement, subject to prior approval from the Department Head and PG Coordinator:

+- All full-time students are required to take and pass MATH 6900 Mathematics Seminar in their first four regular terms of study; maximum number of credits to be earned from this course is 4.
+MATH 6770 can be used as a replacement for one regular term of MATH 6900; - Passing the qualifying examination:

+i) Pure Mathematics

 To become PhD candidates, students must first pass a written qualifying examination (normally at the end of the first year of study) on two of the three subject areas: analysis, algebra, and geometry.
-At a later date (normally no later than the end of the second year of study) an oral examination on a major area excluding the two areas covered in the written examination
+At a later date (normally no later than the end of the second year of study) an oral examination on a major area excluding the two areas covered in the written examination.